 This then has a knock-on effect that there is a partial record of the team’s activities.
 So Jira will be far less useful than it should be.

-Of course, part of the effectiveness of these workflows is also about ensuring that there is a clear and intuitive workflow in place that Jira users can understand.
+Of course, part of the effectiveness of these workflows is in ensuring that there is a clear and intuitive workflow in place that Jira users can understand.

 To ensure teams are progressing through the workflows in Jira correctly, it’s definitely a good idea to audit the process on a regular basis.